Masonic Blood+Organ Donor Program to Participate in PA Donor Day

 The Masonic fraternity teaches compassion and concern for our fellow man.
 What better way to demonstrate this virtue, than by offering the greatest gift – the gift of life – to those in need?

 Every 10 minutes, someone in Pennsylvania is told he or she needs a life-saving transplant.
-With more than 7,500 patients currently on the transplant waiting list, the need for more registered organ and tissue donors is a public health crisis.
-To educate and unite Pennsylvanians around the solution, the Masonic Blood and Organ Donor Program will participate in the first-ever PA Donor Day on Wednesday, Jan.
-8, 2020, and they need your help.
+With more than 7,000 patients currently on the transplant waiting list, the need for more registered organ and tissue donors is a public health crisis.
+To educate and unite Pennsylvanians around the solution, the Masonic Blood+Organ Donor Program will participate in the PA Donor Day on Saturday, Jan.
+8, 2022, and they need your help.
 The goal is to surpass five million registered organ and tissue donors in the Commonwealth.

-Pennsylvania currently has a little more than 4.9 million registered donors.
-In addition to surpassing five million registered donors through PA Donor Day, DLPA aims to surpass the 50 percent mark – currently, 49.4 percent of eligible donors in Pennsylvania are registered.
+Pennsylvania currently has a little more than 4.9 million registered donors. and DLPA aims to surpass five million registered donors through PA Donor Day.

-According to GOL, last year, organ donors across the country made 33,000 life-saving transplants possible.
+According to Gift of Life, last year, organ donors across the country made 39,000 life-saving transplants possible.
 If every potential donor is registered, it is estimated that the number of lives saved each year would double.

 Anyone can register as an organ and tissue donor regardless of age or health.
 To register as a donor, visit www.donatelifepa.org.
 If you’re already registered, here are other ways to participate: